ellenoneill/ellens-grid/README.md

 - Inner gutter
 - Island

-Which looks like this when all features are in use:
+Which looks like the HTML below when all features are in use.
+I know ... kind of ugly, but your visitors won't inspect the source and at least it clearly tells developers what it does.

     <div class="ribbon-container">
         <div class="ribbon">